DicksonChi/risk_management/README.md

 ## Test Description and Approach
-This is a Single Page Application created with VueJs and consumes a REST API created with Django to show the list of risk types, and the list of fields.
+This is a Single Page Application created with VueJs and consumes a REST API created with Django to show the list of risks, risk types, and the list of fields.

 This solution can allow for usage by different users without using authentication but just a simple id that is saved on their browser once